NewDay-Data/scilint/README.md

 - **Legacy:** especially on larger projects there may be a large number of legacy notebooks that are not in use and no there is no obvious value in improving their quality.
+This could be removed from the workflow if you have enforced a quality standard from the outset.
 - **Exploratory:** exploratory workflows are typically off-line and involve much iteration.
 The benefit of some quality bar here is that it aids collaboration, review and generally helps perform team-based